Field Trip

 Movement Score

 Where in the world are you?
 What in-between setting do you find yourself in?
 Frozen ground now thawing?
-Sprinklers now run themselves out?
-Skirting the edge of a pond?
-Monsoon rains now ceasing?
+Sprinklers now running themselves out?
+Are you skirting the edge of a pond?
+Have the monsoon rains ceased?

 Wherever you are, look for slurping ground, then shed your shoes and socks once you find it.